evanmkeith/scales-backEnd/README.md

 Front-end [here](https://github.com/evanmkeith/scales-FE).

 ## Concept:
 A web applcation that encourages users to listen to artists full albums and create custom playlists as well as informs them of when they're favorite artists are on tour.
+This app utilizes the Spotify API SSO to create and listen on behalf of the users account.

 ## User Stories:
 As a user: <br>